-After you have configured your unit for network communication via its USB connection, you can identify the unit on the Ethernet network using a web browser directed to its IP address (you set this address, the default is 192.168.1.100).
+After you have configured your unit for network communication via its USB connection, you can identify the unit on the Ethernet network using a web browser directed to its IP address (you set this address on the Device/Communication Setup page, the default is 192.168.1.100).
 This will access the home page of the unit similar to the first screen shown on the following page.
 You can click the "Communication Parameters" link of the Home Page to access the Ethernet Connection Status page shown in the second screen, useful for verifying your network connection to the unit and its corresponding communication parameter settings.